navneetnegi/MovieRecommenderSystem/README.md

 # MovieRecommenderSystem
-A ML learning project which gives movie recommend basis you search
+A ML learning project which gives movie recommendation basis you search